 - Regular staff information security training, awareness and anti-phishing campaigns

-- 1. Due diligence is a priority.
-Find out what the potential risk profile is of the supplier and how their actions could impact you if they were compromised?
+- Due diligence is a priority.
+Find out the supplier’s potential risk profile and how their actions could impact you if they were compromised.

-- 2. Verify your suppliers’ certifications.
+- Verify your suppliers’ certifications.
 It’s wise to check out claims and certifications.
-It’s possible they have a PCI report on compliance, or an ISO27001 certified ISMS that only covers a small section of the requirement, meaning the supplier is not certified.
+They may have a PCI report on compliance or an ISO27001 certified ISMS covering only a small section of the requirement, meaning the supplier is not certified.

-- 3. Continually check your suppliers.
-You may have vetted them 5 years ago and they were deemed to be low risk, but it’s important to implement a continuous auditing programme for good supply chain risk management.
+- Continually check your supply chains.
+You may have vetted them five years ago and deemed them to be low risk, but it’s important to implement a continuous auditing programme for good supply chain risk management.

-- 4. Get an independent, unbiased view.
-There’s a lot of value in bringing in an independent auditor to provide a balanced view on your suppliers, especially if information security auditing isn’t a part of your normal job function.
+- Get an independent, unbiased view.
+There’s a lot of value in bringing in an independent auditor to provide a balanced view of your suppliers, especially if information security auditing isn’t a part of your regular job.

-We’re helping an increasing number of organisations, by providing independent supplier security reviews and ongoing supplier management using our proven framework.
+We’re helping an increasing number of organisations by providing independent supplier security reviews and ongoing supply chain management using our proven framework.